HersheyTaichou/CodeBible/Windows/Repair.md

 ### PowerShell on Windows 10 and up

+> This was added as a function to the [CodeBible module](../../PowerShell/Modules/CodeBible/README.md) and can be run with `Repair-WindowsInstall`

 ```PowerShell
 Repair-WindowsImage -Online -StartComponentCleanup ;; Repair-WindowsImage -Online -RestoreHealth -Verbose ;; sfc /scannow ;; Repair-Volume -DriveLetter C -Scan -Verbose ;; findstr /c:"[SR]" $ENV:windir\Logs\CBS\CBS.log >"$env:TEMP\sfcdetails_$(Get-date -Format 'yyyy-MM-dd_HHmm').txt"
 ```